Skip to content

 Use Standard Mode when:

-• You want a full working file returned each time
+• you want a full working file returned each time

 How Standard Mode Works